-- Report directly to the OSSE Office of Elementary and Secondary Education, using a State Test Security Incident Form, if the witness believes reporting such information directly to an administrator may place an informant in jeopardy.
+- Report to the OSSE Department of Data Management, Assessment and Research, using a State Test Security Incident Form, if the witness believes reporting such information directly to an administrator may place an informant in jeopardy.
 In such cases, the forms can be sent by:

-- Anonymous reporting to the OSSE Office of Elementary and Secondary Education.
-In the event the informant would like to remain anonymous, he or she can report an alleged violation to (202) 564-6100.
+- Anonymous reporting to OSSE, Department of Data Management, Assessment and Research at (202) 741-5991.
+In the event the informant would like to remain anonymous, he or she can report an alleged violation to (202) 741-4991.

 - New for 2014!
 Anonymous reporting to the Test Integrity Coordinator, Tonya Mead via the web-based form.

 If an alleged violation is reported to the LEA, the LEA must report the violation to the OSSE Office of Elementary and Secondary Education within 24 hours of its notification.
 After initial review, OSSE will determine if the alleged violation requires further investigation and will notify the LEA within 48 hours.
-If so, the LEA Plan of Action form (see Appendix D) should be submitted to OSSE by the LEA within seven business days.
+If so, the LEA Plan of Action form should be submitted to violation to the OSSE, Department of Data Management, Assessment and Research by the LEA within seven business days.
 OSSE will review the documentation provided and determine the appropriate course of action.